 The Williamses arrived in Boston after a tempestuous 66-day voyage.
-The Rev. John Wilson was anxious to return to England to fetch his wife.
+Upon his arrival, Roger Williams was asked to replace the Rev. John Wilson immediately.
+But Wilson wanted to return to England to fetch his wife.

 The Salem church, more inclined to Separatism, invited Williams to preach there.
 The Boston Puritans objected.
 Williams went to Plymouth, where he again fell into disfavor.
-He returned to Salem.
+He then returned to Salem.

 Williams liked and trusted the Indians.
 In Salem, he openly questioned the validity of the colonial charter that claimed their land.
-That infuriated the authorities in Boston, and they summoned him to appear before the General Court -- several times.
+That infuriated the authorities in Boston, and they summoned him to appear before the General Court — several times.
 Finally they ordered him removed from his position in the church.

 On Oct.
 9, 1635, the General Court ordered Roger Williams banished for spreading ‘diverse, new and dangerous opinions.’

 Williams led a band of outcasts 105 miles over the snow and across the Seekonk River to Narragansett territory.
-Williams believed Indians should be paid for their land, and so he bought property from two sachems, Canonicus and Miantonomi.
+Williams believed Indians should be paid for their land.
+So he bought property from two sachems, Canonicus and Miantonomi.

-The settlement was based on principles of religious toleration, separation of church and state and political democracy.
-It became a refuge for people persecuted for their religious beliefs: Jews, Anabaptists and Quakers.
+Williams based the settlement on principles of religious toleration, separation of church and state and political democracy.
+People persecuted for their religious beliefs came to Providence for refuge.
+The settlement attracted Jews, Anabaptists and Quakers.